josephvusich/fdf/README.md

       --unprotect value     remove files added by --protect may appear more than once
-                            rules are applied in the order specified -v, --verbose             display additional details regarding protected paths
+                            rules are applied in the order specified --unprotect-dir DIR   similar to --unprotect 'DIR/**/*', but throws error if DIR does not exist -v, --verbose             display additional details regarding protected paths
 ```